kubewarden/kubewarden.io/content/blog/2022/05/verifying-image-signatures.md

 ## Verify Image Signatures Policy

-This policy validates Sigstore signatures for images that match the name provided.
-If all signature validations pass or there is no container that matches the image name, the Pod will be accepted.
+This policy validates Pods by checking their container images for signatures (that is, containers, init containers and ephemera containers in the pod).
+If all signature validations pass of there is no container image that matches the image name query, the Pod will be accepted.

-This policy also mutates matching images to add the image digest, therefore the version of the deployed image can't change.
+Once the image has been verified with a signature, one needs to ensure that the specific image tag from that signature is the one instantiated.
+This is achieved by the policy by mutating the Pod request and adding that validated image digest.
 This mutation can be disabled in the [settings](https://github.com/kubewarden/verify-image-signatures#settings).

 ## Let's see it in action!